snowblindnz/simple-plex-docker/README.md

    - Create local user accounts and request rules
 7. Cloudflare tunnel: After running the server for the first time, the cloudflare tunnel dashboard should indicate connection success.
 Overseer should be available over your tunnel via https://your.domain.com (no port required).

-## Step 4: Admin logins
-After initial configurtion, you should keep the following URLs bookmarked.